Under NSW law, sexual harassment is:

 It is most commonly committed against women and children by men they know, such as boyfriends, fathers, neighbours, step-fathers, bosses, uncles, husbands or partners.

-If you are not sure whether you have been sexually assaulted or not, you can contact a sexual assault service or legal service for advice.
+If you’re not sure whether you have been sexually assaulted or not, you can contact a sexual assault service or a legal service, such as our Legal Service, for advice.

-If you have experienced sexual harassment or assault while at Uni, or witnessed someone else being the victim of an assault, you can make a complaint or report the incident, also known as a disclosure, to the University either by contacting the Student Affairs Unit (SAU) or using the online Sexual Assault and Sexual Harassment Portal.
+If you’ve experienced sexual harassment or assault while at uni, or witnessed someone else being the victim of an assault, you can make a complaint or report the incident to the University.
+This is known as a disclosure.
+You can make a disclosure either by contacting a Student Liaison Officer or using the online Sexual Assault and Sexual Harassment Portal.

-If you are feeling too overwhelmed or distressed to make either a disclosure or a complaint, SUPRA caseworkers can support you through the process.
+If you’re feeling too overwhelmed or distressed to make either a disclosure or a complaint, our caseworkers can support you through the process, and discuss your options.
+Contact us to set up an appointment.

-For further guidance and support you can also refer to the University’s policy and procedures on sexual assault and sexual harassment:
+For further guidance you can also refer to the University’s policy and procedures on sexual assault and sexual harassment:

-RPA is the closest hospital emergency department to main campus.
+RPA is the closest hospital emergency department to the Camperdown/Darlington campus.
 Contact them for immediate assistance.

 (02) 9515 9040